Vet Services Hawke's Bay

-From stud rams to alpacas… no matter how big or small your animals, whether they’re treasured pets or earning valuable income for you, at Vet Services Hawke’s Bay you know we treat them with the same care and commitment that you do.
+From stud rams to alpacas, and every size in between – Whether your animals are beloved pets or vital to your livelihood – at Vet Services Hawke’s Bay, we treat each one with the same care and commitment that you do.

 Vet Services Hawke’s Bay is proud to be a locally owned business which has provided over 70 years of trusted animal care in the Hawke’s Bay region.
 First established in 1949 as the ‘Central Hawke’s Bay Farmers’ Veterinary Club’ the business was renamed Vet Services Hawke’s Bay in 1967 and has continued to grow, improve and expand their services ever since.

-Vet Services has five locally owned and operated veterinary clinics covering Napier, Hastings, Waipukurau, Dannevirke, and Masterton, and employs a team of over one hundred vets and support staff.
-The combined skills of veterinarians from our 5 locations can be utilised to create a more comprehensive veterinary service for both the client and animals’ benefit.
+and employs a team of over one hundred vets and support staff.
+The combined skills of veterinarians across these four locations can be utilised to create a more comprehensive veterinary service for both the client and animals’ benefit.

 We offer a comprehensive range of services for companions and family pets, horses and ponies, and for working and lifestyle farms.